javaustin/FakeFullbright/README.md

 - Allow or deny players' fullbright with the `ffb.fullbright` permission

 ## Installation
-1. Download the plugin jar by downloading `ffb-1.0.jar` from the `target` directory.
+1. Download the plugin jar by downloading `ffb-1.0.jar` from the `target` directory OR download directly from [Spigot](https://www.spigotmc.org/resources/fakefullbright.134065/).
 2. Place the .jar file into your server’s plugins directory.
 3. Restart your Minecraft server.
-4. Configure the plugin if needed by editing the generated config file in `plugins/ffb/config.yml`
+4. Configure the plugin if needed by editing the generated config file in `plugins/FakeFullbright/config.yml`.

 ## Configuration
 ```YML